 EDSC 4080.
-Methods for Mathematics Teachers.
+Mathematics Content Pedagogy, Assessment, and Application.
 An analysis of the mathematical content of grades 7-12, its organization, and presentation.
 Factors and activities contributing to the learning of this mathematical content will be covered.
 Math lab equipment, calculators, and computers will be utilized.
+Assessment will be a major component.
 Designed for secondary mathematics teachers.
 Recommended immediately prior to Student Teaching.
 Field experience required.
-Prerequisites: EDUC 2030, PSYC 3310, and Admission to Teacher Education.
+Prerequisites: Admission to Teacher Education.
 Offered every Fall semester.
-(4-4-4)
+(3-6-5)

 EDSC 4090.
-Science Methods and Materials.
+Science Content Pedagogy, Assessment, and Application.
 A course designed to help develop classroom techniques and laboratory work and daily planning for teachers of the sciences at the high school level.
-Prerequisites: EDUC 2010; PSYC 1010, 2103, 3310; and Admission to Teacher Education.
+This course includes an assessment component and extensive field experience in the secondary science classroom.
+Prerequisites: Admission to Teacher Education.
 Taught Spring semester in even numbered years.
 Field experience required.
-(4-4-4)
+(3-6-5)

 EDSC 4100.
-Materials and Methods for Teaching History and Other Social Sciences in Today's Secondary Schools.
-A course designed to develop instructional skills in the secondary social science classroom.
-Prerequisites: Admission to Teacher Education and some teaching field courses.
-Ninety hours field experience required.
-(4-6-4)
+History Content Pedagogy, Assessment, and Application.
+A course designed to develop instructional skills in the secondary history classroom.
+Prerequisites: Admission to Teacher Education.
+(3-6-5)